-In accordance with Government Auditing Standards, we issued a separate report dated December 21, 2023 on our consideration of the Business Council's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
-That report was issued under separate cover.
+In accordance with Government Auditing Standards, we issued a separate report dated January 15, 2025 on our consideration of the Business Council's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Business Council's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Business Council's internal control over financial reporting and compliance.

-Mc See, Hearne & Pair, LLP
+Mc Dec, Hearne & Pairy, LLP

-Cheyenne, Wyoming December 21, 2023
+Cheyenne, Wyoming January 15, 2025

-This section of the Wyoming Business Council's (the Business Council) annual report, a component unit of the State of Wyoming (the State), presents our discussion and analysis of the Business Council's financial performance during the fiscal years ended June 30, 2023 and 2022.
+This section of the Wyoming Business Council's (the Business Council) annual report, a component unit of the State of Wyoming (the State), presents our discussion and analysis of the Business Council's financial performance during the fiscal years ended June 30, 2024 and 2023.